• Use Cases

 Business impact, not just API plumbing

-A tutorial or alert only helps if it shows up when the user is still exploring the page that created the signal.
+A tutorial or alert only helps if it shows up when the user is still exploring the page that created the signal — in any workspace.

 Pricing views, setup revisits, and docs loops are not just dashboard metrics.
-They are inputs for product guidance and human follow-up.
+They are inputs for product guidance and human follow-up inside each workspace.

-If high-intent page signals are valuable, they need retries, replay, and visibility just like any other business-critical event.
+If high-intent page signals are valuable, they need retries, replay, and visibility per workspace just like any other business-critical event.

 Related